 Club leader: Meghan Opie

-T-Town 4-H Club, of the Tuscumbia area, meets the second Monday of each month at 6:30 p.m. at the Extension Office in Tuscumbia.
+T-Town 4-H Club, of the Tuscumbia area, meets the second Monday of each month at 6:30 p.m. at Riverside Park in Tuscumbia.

-Projects offered include: Beef, Swine, Bottle Calves, Clover Kids, Rabbits, Gardening, Archery, and Cake Decorating.
-Special projects/Community Service: Adopt a family for Christmas, caroling at the Miller County Nursing Hom, maintain flower bed at bank and work concessions at fair.
+Projects offered include: Beef, Swine, Bottle Calves, Clover Kids, Rabbits, Gardening, Shooting Sports, Cake Decorating, and Sewing.
+Special projects/Community Service: adopt a family for Christmas, projects for the Miller County Nursing Home, maintain flower bed and Spring clean-up at Riverside Park, and work concessions at fair.